 • cancelling penalties and interest where you have administrative difficulties contacting or paying HMRC immediately.

-If you run a business or are self-employed and are concerned about paying your tax due to coronavirus, you can call HMRC’s helpline for help and advice: 0800 024 1222.
+If you run a business or are self-employed and are concerned about paying your tax due to economic uncertainty, you can contact HMRC for help and advice.

 Remember: